 Wadjet's Oracle was located in Per-Wadjet (now Buto), and Nehkbet's Oracle was located in Nekheb (now El Kab).

-Around 3150 BCE northern Egypt was conquered by southern Egypt, and the country became unified.
+Around 3150 BCE northern Egypt was conquered by southern Egypt, and the country became unified, with it's capital at Memphis.
 At that time, Wadjet and Nehkbet became co-protectors and patrons of the kingdom, and were commonly referred to as the "Two Ladies".
 No attemp was made to replace Wadjet by Nehkbet, although Sekhmet did replace Bast as Egypt's official war-goddess.
 (Bast was reduced from a lion to a housecat, and her name was changed to Bastet, which is a diminutive form of Bast.)